-When Emma and Terry, the owners of Alpacaly Ever After, moved from Manchester to the Lake District, they decided to immerse themselves in the local farming community by breeding the Peruvian livestock.
+When Emma and Terry, moved from Manchester to the Lake District, they decided to immerse themselves in the local farming community by breeding the Peruvian livestock.
 Emma, a children’s author, and Terry, a former soldier, are candid about their lack of farming experience, but what they lacked in experience, they certainly made up for in enthusiasm.
 They now have a herd of over 80 delightfully funny-looking alpacas that is growing all the time.
 All the alpacas have names and their individual characteristics are regularly introduced to us via social media posts.
 They also design and make ethical and sustainable products that promote alpacas and their yarn.